WannSea/type-lib/README.md

 ## Rust
 The rust folder contains a cargo library which can be embedded inside Rust projects.
 It generates the corresponding rust structs by using the [prost crate](https://github.com/tokio-rs/prost/) and [pbjson](https://github.com/influxdata/pbjson) for implementing serde-traits.
+**This is done inside the build script, so there are no build artifacts inside this repo**